CharlesB93/working-memory-game/README.md

 # working-memory-game
-Can your human RAM defeat my computer game or is the hostile A.I. take over hopelessly inevitable?
+Can your human RAM defeat my computer game or is the A.I. take over inevitable?